D8s

 First, see if your PCB manufacturer has an export plugin for KiCAD!
 Getting the multiple engineering files exported, and zipped into a bundle for upload is a tedious and knowledge-dense process, and will be slightly different for every manufacturer.
 Having a little button to do it all for you will save you a lot of time and hassle.

-PCB-Way does provide such a plug-in.
 In KiCADv9.x go to the [Tools] menu and select [Plugin and Content Manager].
 Choose the [Fabrication plugins] tab and select the export plugins you want.
-In the picture below, the top (selected) one will open a ready-to submit job on PCB-Way's website in your default browser.
+In the picture below, the top (selected) one will open a ready-to submit job on PCB-Way's website in the default browser.
 The other will just generate a local zip file of everything you need for you to submit manually.
 Finally, click the [Apply Pending Changes] button at the bottom to install your selected plug-ins.

 Selecting extra export tools.